cryptomator/docs/source/security/architecture.rst

 Secrets Management
 -----------------------

-``iOS``: iOS will store a copy of your Vault passwords in the iOS Keychain only for vaults that use ``Face ID`` or have the ``Unlock duration`` set to anything except ``Let iOS Decide Automatically``.
+``iOS``: iOS will store a copy of your vault password in the iOS Keychain only for vaults that use ``Face ID`` or have the ``Unlock duration`` set to anything except ``Let iOS Decide Automatically``.

 Cryptomator stores vault passwords in the iOS Keychain with the `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly <https://developer.apple.com/documentation/security/ksecattraccessibleafterfirstunlockthisdeviceonly>`_ attribute, which ensures:

-1. After a reboot, the copy of your Vault passwords stored in the iOS Keychain are only available to use by the Cryptomator app after the first unlock using your device's passcode.
+1. After a reboot, the copy of your vault passwords stored in the iOS Keychain are only available to use by the Cryptomator app after the first unlock using your device's passcode.
 2. Vault passwords are not migrated to a new device when restoring an iOS device from a backup of a different iOS device.
 3. Vault passwords aren't synced to iCloud.

-It should be obvious, but Cryptomator won't store a copy of your Vault password in the iOS Keychain, for vaults that don't use ``Face ID`` AND have their ``Unlock duration`` set to ``Let iOS Decide Automatically``.
+It should be obvious, but Cryptomator won't store a copy of your vault password in the iOS Keychain, for vaults that don't use ``Face ID`` AND have their ``Unlock duration`` set to ``Let iOS Decide Automatically``.

 ``Android, macOS, Linux, Windows``: Info to be added